dgraciac/product-management/README.md

        3. Go to the Postman collection settings -> tab `Variables` -> set the `access_token` to `lzosRF6uh60gu75bdH7BngBPr192qV` (only for this example).
 9. Now you can play with the remaining endpoints.
 10. You can use the postman refresh token request when needed.

+## Containerization

+File `Dockerfile` contains the Docker image definition of the app.

+## Continuous deployment

+The file `.github/workflows/on-push-to-main.yaml` deploys a new Dockerized App version on Render on every push to main branch.

+## Pending things

+- Cover functionality with tests.
+- Remove dev mode to be fully ready for production